Giuseppe1992/Distrinet/README.md

 # Distrinet

-Distrinet is a Distributed SDN Network Emulation Tool able to run in Cloud (Amazon AWS Platform for now in this version) or Physical Clusters ( Beta Version ).
+Distrinet is a Distributed SDN Network Emulation Tool able to run in Cloud (Amazon AWS Platform in this version) or Physical Clusters ( Beta Version ).

-Distrinet is based on Mininet
+Distrinet is based on [Mininet](http://mininet.org) (https://github.com/mininet/mininet)

 ## Getting Started